Declaring the BACS Major

 I want to declare!
 What do I do now?

-When you complete that PDF form, you’ll need to save it to your computer after you enter your responses into it.
-Then follow the instructions below to complete the College’s major declaration form using DocuSign.
+• Second, follow the instructions below to complete the College’s major declaration form using DocuSign.
 You will attach the CS declaration form (the PDF file you completed) when you submit the College form using DocuSign.

-Notes before you declare:
+Before you declare:

-- If you are not sure you meet the prerequisites, contact bacsdirector@virginia.edu before applying.
+• If you are not sure you meet the prerequisites, contact bacsdirector@virginia.edu before applying.

-- Read the Info for New BACS Students page.
+• Read the Info for New BACS Students page.
 Check that out at some point, please, as it answers many questions.

-- You’ll be assigned a CS advisor when we process your major declaration, and you’ll find that person’s name in SIS.
+• You’ll be assigned a CS advisor when we process your major declaration, and you’ll find that person’s name in SIS.
 For any CS questions before that, email bacsdirector@virginia.edu.

-Submitting the Declaration of Major
+Submitting the Declaration of Major for the BACS

 Step 1:

-You’ll first see the “Powerform” where you must enter just 4 things: your name and your email address, and then (for the “DMC” person) enter my name, Tom Horton, and this email address tbh3f@virginia.edu.
+You’ll first see the “Powerform” where you must enter just 4 things: your name and your email address, and then (for the “DMC” person) enter the Program Director’s name, Tom Horton, and the email address tbh3f@virginia.edu.
 (Not “horton@virginia.edu”, but “tbh3f@virginia.edu”.
 Do NOT enter the “bacsdirector” email alias in DocuSign!
 Failure to enter the correct email address means your form may not come to our attention for months, if at all, due to the way DocuSign works.)
 Don’t enter or change anything else, but you MUST click on Begin Signing at the bottom.
 (The following link shows you what this Powerform looks like and where you enter things: https://college.as.virginia.edu/sites/college.as.virginia.edu/files/DoM%20PowerForm%20Instructions3.pdf)

 Step 2:

-After you click “Begin Signing”, you’ll see the major declaration form.
-You’ll need to complete the required info, sign it, and click Finish at the bottom of that page.
+After you click Begin Signing, you’ll see the major declaration form.
+You’ll need to complete the some info, sign it, and click Finish at the bottom of that page.
 What info will you need to enter?
-Here’s a PDF file that shows what this form will look like: https://college.as.virginia.edu/sites/college.as.virginia.edu/files/DecOfMajorForm%20watermark.pdf
+See the next section for CS-specific instructions.
+Also, here’s a PDF file the College has provided that shows what this form will look like: https://college.as.virginia.edu/sites/college.as.virginia.edu/files/DecOfMajorForm%20watermark.pdf

 IMPORTANT NOTES:

-- On the line “Intended Major/Minor” you must enter either the text “CS-BA” (for the New BACS major) or “INCOMP-BA” (for the Old BACS major).
+1. On the line “Intended Major/Minor” you must enter either the text “CS-BA” (for the New BACS major) or “INCOMP-BA” (for the Old BACS major).
 Entering anything other than these will result in your form being rejected.
 (If you type, say, “Computer Science” that could mean either degree, and the Dean’s Office can’t tell which of the two degrees you’re declaring.)

-- Just after that line in the form, be sure to check at least one of the boxes about your intended major.
+2. Just after that line in the form, be sure to check at least one of the boxes about your intended major.
 If this will be your second major or if you’re replacing your previous major, this section is important!

-- There’s a section labeled “Complete the bottom portion of this form with a major/minor advisor”.
+3. There’s a section labeled “Complete the bottom portion of this form with a major/minor advisor”.
 For CS it’s perfectly OK if you don’t fill this out, but DocuSign requires you put something here.
 So just put 29 (or anything) for the number of credit hours needed, and enter info for just one CS course.
 But for the course title write “see attachment”.

 Step 3: